Last Updated on by

 Ten days unplugged from the great world wide web (two of them in complete blackout, couldn’t even place a local call if I wanted to) initially sounds like torture to a semi-professional-social-medialite.
 That’s the unofficial career title I’ve given myself around here, incase you were wondering.
 But as I sit in front of my laptop today, desperately trying to catch up on emails and overdue posts, I wish for nothing more than to be shivering my butt off in my frosty tent at Nova Guides, without any possibility of sending a tweet or posting to Instagram.

-The transition back to the real world is rough.
+The transition back to the real world after the 6 day TransRockies Run is rough.
 I’m surrounded by Ziploc bags full of smelly tech gear that amounts to a minimum of 7 loads of laundry, a handful of cameras filled with hundreds of pictures and videos to edit (over 700, last I checked), and a heart full of memories that I’m desperately trying to preserve, but not quite sure I’m ready to share with the rest of the world.

 All of course, while “Highway to Hell” plays on repeat in the background of my mind (my TRR family knows exactly what I mean)

 I’ve decided that there is absolutely no way my somewhat obnoxiously verbose self could fit this experience of a lifetime into one race recap, so I’m going to write seven of them: one for each stage, plus a preface.
 And like the seven stages of grief, I hope the last post ends with some sort of acceptance.
 Because currently, I’m pinned between a huge load of denial that I can’t still be in Colorado, and an adult sized temper tantrum because I’m not still in Colorado.
 It was that incredible of an experience.